ManuelPalermo/dev-playground/README.md

 # Explored topics

-- *Diffusion*: data generation using DDPMs (conditional and unconditional generation)
+- **diffusion**: data generation using DDPMs (conditional and unconditional generation).

+- **dataset_creator**: CLIP based text and image search over an image directory and image autolabelling.

-- *dataset_selection*: Selecting of most diverse images of a directory based on similarity algorithm (classical CV)
+- **dataset_selection**: Selecting of most diverse images of a directory based on similarity algorithm (classical CV).